 Video, and particularly animation is both a blessing and a curse.
 If you’re trying to stand out from the crowd with award winning content, and partnering with our Sydney based company … consider the following to help get you started.

 Video content needs to be relevant to your audience.
 Adding value that will convince the viewer to dedicate time to watching your story.
 The higher the quality of what viewers are presented with is more likely to establish and build an effective connection with your audience … and lets face it that often means increased sales conversions.

 2) Host video to your own domain

-If you’re creating video content to improve your business, and up the ante of the ranking of your site, you’ll need to host the video on your own domain.
+If you’re creating animation content to improve your business, and up the ante of the ranking of your site, you’ll need to host the video on your own domain.
 That way, you’re avoiding search engines from perhaps directing traffic to another site.
 Which … isn’t great.

 For example, let’s say you prefer to upload videos to YouTube and add a link back to your website in the description.
 This may be a good idea if you’re trying to expand your reach, but in terms of SEO, search engines will crawl the Youtube video first, rather than your site.